-Join us for the fourth Continuous Lifecycle London at the QEII from May 14 to 16, 2019.
+Join us for the fifth Continuous Lifecycle London at the QEII from May 13 to 15, 2020.

 Our aim is to equip developers, software architects, system administrators, team leaders and CIOs with the knowledge necessary to develop and deploy high-quality software, and give them a place to exchange experiences with their peers.

-Speakers and instructors will get free entrance to both conference days and we may provide expenses and accommodation.
+Speakers and instructors will get free entrance to both conference days.
+We may be able to cover travel expenses and accommodation.
 If you would like to be considered for these reimbursements, please contact us once you submitted your proposal.

 Entrants should be aware of our Code of Conduct and keep it in mind while drafting their abstracts.